18F/guides/content/methods/discover/system-map.md

 ---
 title: System map
 description: A diagram that shows how different factors and forces affect a given system.
-Unlike journey maps or service blueprints, which visualize specific services.
+This is unlike journey maps or service blueprints, which visualize specific services.
 permalink: /methods/discover/system-map/
 redirect_from:
   - system-map/